Global Small Cap Strategy Quarterly Commentary – CAD

-During the third quarter, the MSCI World Small Cap Index outperformed both the MSCI World Large Cap Index and the MSCI Emerging Markets Index.
+During the third quarter, the MSCI World Small Cap Index underperformed the MSCI World Large Cap Index but outperformed the MSCI Emerging Markets Index.

-Within the MSCI World Small Cap Index, Energy, which represents 5% of the index, was the strongest performing sector, delivering a return of 9.4%.
-At the opposite end of the spectrum, Real Estate was the worst performing sector, returning -6.3% for the quarter, with an index weight of 9%.
+Within the MSCI World Small Cap Index, energy, which represents 5.7% of the Index, was the strongest-performing sector, delivering a 19.0% return.
+Healthcare was the worst-performing sector, returning -10.9% for the quarter, with an Index weight of 9.9%.

-For the third quarter, our Global Small Cap composite delivered a return of -0.8% gross, underperforming the MSCI World Small Cap Index by 1.7% gross.
+Over the same timeframe, our Global Small Cap composite delivered a -4.2% gross return, underperforming the MSCI World Small Cap Index by 1.8% (gross).